vincentorback/clean-wordpress-admin/README.md

 Remove dashboard meta boxes or even the whole dashboard itself.

 ### [Emojis](emojis.php)
-Disable built in emojis (since 4.2 WordPress) that loads large JavaScript, CSS and image files :-1:
+Disable built-in emojis (since 4.2 WordPress) that loads large JavaScript, CSS and image files :-1:

 ### [Head](head.php)
 Clears out generated unwanted stuff from the wp_head hook.
 Such as feeds and WordPress version.

 ### [Images](images.php)
-Remove functions related to images like the gallery, default link, alignment and sizes.
+Remove functions related to images like the gallery, default link, alignment, and sizes.

 ### [JavaScript](javascript.php)
 De-registers the WordPress default jQuery script.